knowit/snappysense/README.md

 # SnappySense

 [This repo](https://github.com/knowit/snappysense) holds the hardware designs, firmware source code, and design documents for KnowIt ObjectNet's _SnappySense_ environmental sensor device.
+See `BACKGROUND.md` for background, requirements, and that type of discussion.

 The v1.0.0 device has an esp32 MoC and a number of environmental sensors (temperature, humidity, air quality, and other things - see `src/sensor.h`, as well as a small OLED display.